ChrstphrHll/npc_gen/students/Taanyth Seeker.md

 year: 1
 guild: Burk
 partyID: 31
+tags:
+- Human
+- Monk
+- Assault
+- 1st
+- Burk
 ---
 # Taanyth Seeker
 ---
 ### Description
 - 1st year Human Monk in Burk
-- straight black hair that's parted to the side, slightly obscuring an eye, Blue eyes, and Tan skin
+- straight black hair that's parted to the side, slightly obscuring an eye, Pale Green eyes, and Tan skin
 - Is Active and Insolent, and has Gratitude as their ideal

 ### Organizations